joyutech/svn-modules/README.md

           "uninstall": "svn-modules uninstall"
         }

-  This will cause npm to automatically install your SVN dependencies when before package is installed, as well as uninstalling them before your package is uninstalled.
+  This will cause npm to automatically install your SVN dependencies before your package is installed, as well as uninstalling them before your package is uninstalled.
 You can simply run `npm install` and your SVN dependencies will also be installed.

 - #### Manual Installation
 Alternatively, you can install your SVN dependencies manually via `svn-modules install`.
 You can uninstall them via `svn-modules uninstall`.